 3. Use Pinterest/Instagram to motivate you

-You can also use Instagram to motivate you too.
+You can also use Instagram and other social media outlets for motivation.
 Only follow accounts related to your dream.
 Use the ‘save post’ function to create a gallery of images that support your debt-free dream list.
 Instead of using social media to be tempted by ads or getting FOMO, you can curate your own feed to help you reach your debt-free dream list and keep going when times are hard and motivation is lacking.

 4. Make yourself accountable